gitrkaplan/react-boilerplate/README.md

 # React Boilerplate

 ## Motivation
-This will give the user an out-of-the-box functional react boilerplate which runs express on the backend.
+This will give the user an out-of-the-box functional React boilerplate which runs express on the backend.

 ## Usage
 ```